 The PPA Group also includes several “ready-made” companies that have no employees and do not perform any activities related to personal data processing.

 Our commitment to protection of privacy: “Personal data under control”

 Protecting your privacy is important to us.
-We do not protect personal data only because it is a legal obligation.
-We also s ee efficient protection of personal data in the broader context of our business activity, being the delivery of secure technologies.
-It is therefore our aim and intention to provide our services in a way that at all times ensures compliance with the fundamental rules and principles of privacy and in particular the protection of personal data.
-When reviewing our practices on personal data processing before 25 May 2018, we decided to introduce advanced, efficient and easy measures to ensure compliance with the GDPR.
-If you are our business partner and you are interested in our approach to the new rules on data protection, please contact our DPO.
+We do not protect personal data only because it is our legal duty.
+We also see efficient protection of personal data in the broader context of our business activity, which is the delivery of secure technologies.
+It is therefore our aim and intention to provide our services in a way that at all times ensures compliance with the fundamental rules and principles of privacy protection, in particular the protection of personal data.
+When reviewing our practices on personal data processing before 25 May 2018, we decided to introduce advanced, efficient and easy measures to ensure GDPR compliance.
+If you are our business partner and you are interested in our approach to the new rules on personal data protection, please contact our DPO.